SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 ------

 * Libraries and graphics
-* Drwa your spirit emoji
+* Draw your spirit emoji
 * Let's code the Squirtle
 * Wartortle goes round and round
 * Circles, dots and colors